check-spelling/mesonbuild-meson/docs/markdown/Reference-tables.md

 | C#            | CSC      | CSC       | The linker is the compiler                  |
 | nasm          | NASM     |           | Uses the C linker                           |

-*The old environment variales are still supported, but are deprecated and will be removed in a future version of Meson.*
+*The old environment variables are still supported, but are deprecated and will be removed in a future version of Meson.*

 ## Environment variables per machine